gilch/hissp/docs/lissp_quickstart.rst

    ;;;; The En- Group

-   ;; These are small utility functions defined by the basic prelude.
+   ;; These are small utility functions defined by the prelude.
    ;; Most of them put their arguments into a collection, hence the en-.
    #> (entuple 1 2 3)
    >>> entuple(